The World Plumbing Council (WPC)

 4 In the event of a vacancy on the Executive Board between triennial meetings, the remaining members of the Executive Board shall notify all full WPC members in writing, at the earliest possible date, of the vacancy.
 Nominations for the position shall be submitted to the Executive Board within thirty days of notifications.
 The Executive Board will then establish a list of candidates and send a ballot to each country representative as defined in Article XII of these By-laws.
 This ballot shall be returned within twenty days to the Executive Board.
 The new member of the Executive Board is determined by the majority of ballots received.
 His term shall begin immediately and last for the remainder of the original term until the next triennial General Meeting.

-ARTICLE X – Chairman –
+ARTICLE X – Chair –

-2 Nominees for the Office of Chairman must have served a minimum period of one (1) three (3) year term as a member of the Executive Board.
-If no person is available for the Office of Chairman who has served a minimum period of one (1) term as a member of the Executive Board, then anyone who has served as a full member organisation representative for a minimum period of one (1) term to the WPC may be nominated.
+2 Nominees for the Office of Chair must have served a minimum period of one (1) three (3) year term as a member of the Executive Board.
+If no person is available for the Office of Chair who has served a minimum period of one (1) term as a member of the Executive Board, then anyone who has served as a full member organisation representative for a minimum period of one (1) term to the WPC may be nominated.

 ARTICLE XI – Secretariat –